kapitanov/blog/content/posts/pacels-theorem/index.md

 If a read operation is performed during this window, it may return stale data from nodes that have not yet received the latest write.

-Even worse, a failure of the entry node before replication completes could lead to data loss, despire the write operation being acknowledged to the client!
+Even worse, a failure of the entry node before replication completes could lead to data loss, despite the write operation being acknowledged to the client!

 ## The trade-off